KenKundert/nestedtext/doc/file_format.rst

     Specifically, inline strings may not contain newlines or any of the following characters: ``[``, ``]``, ``{``, ``}``, or ``,``.
 In addition, inline strings that are contained in inline dictionaries may not contain ``:``.
-Leading and trailing white space are ignored with inline strings, this includes spaces, tabs, Unicode spaces, etc.
+Both leading and trailing ASCII spaces and ASCII tabs are ignored with inline strings.

     Both inline lists and dictionaries may be empty, and represent the only way to represent empty lists or empty dictionaries in *NestedText*.
 An empty